 jx create spring -d web -d actuator

-jx create archetype
+jx create project

 To start a pipeline using a specific name try:

 Or to pick the pipeline to start: